maxuser0/minescript/docs/README.md

 call):

 ```
-print("About to wait for region to load...", file=sys.stderr)
+minescript.echo("About to wait for region to load...")

 # Load all chunks within (x, z) bounds (0, 0) and (320, 160):
 minescript.await_loaded_region(0, 0, 320, 160)

-print("Region finished loading.", file=sys.stderr)
+minescript.echo("Region finished loading.")
 ```

 [2] Continue doing work on the main thread while the region loads in the